jpablobr/anything-ruby-mthds/README.md

     M-x anything-ruby-mthds

-you'll see the `anything` prompt where you'll be able to filter the system Ruby objects methods (by using Ruby `Objectspace` class).
+you'll see the `anything` prompt where you'll be able to filter the system Ruby objects methods (thank's to Ruby's `Objectspace` class).

 For example, if you type:

     File#res

 It will do __two__ things:

-* First, find all the object that their name matches `File`.
+* First, find all the objects that their name matches `File`.
-* Second, filter each of those object methods by the ones that their name matches `res`.
+* Second, filter each of those objects methods by the ones that their name matches `res`.

-This is done by appending a `#` character after the object you want to see its methods.
+This is done by appending a `#` character after the object.

-So, with the `File#res` query (in my system), will display the following methods.
+So, with the `File#res` query (in my system), it will display the following methods.

     >IM File::Stat#respond_to?